cjacker/opensource-toolchain-8051/README.md

 sudo make install
 ```

-`--include-path` specify where you want to install device include files of naken_asm. device include filescontains SFR and bit defininations for naken_asm, as above example, the 8051 device include files will be installed to `/usr/share/naken_asm/include/8051` dir.
+`--include-path` specify where you want to install device include files of naken_asm. device include files contains SFR and bit defininations, as above example, the 8051 device include files will be installed to `/usr/share/naken_asm/include/8051` dir.

 ## SDCC

 There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler. and one is [SDCC](http://sdcc.sourceforge.net), an opensource compiler.
 There are not much differences between them, I wrote a brief note here about [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md), you can take it as a reference.

-Most linux distribution already shipped SDCC in their repositories, you can use the pkg management tools to install it.
-If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed.
+Most linux distribution already shipped SDCC in their repositories, If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost/zlib development packages and other various packages installed.

 the building process is very simple: